-Bell Asbestos Mines operated for decades in Canada, producing large quantities of asbestos for a number of industries.
-The mines were owned and operated by various companies over the years, including British asbestos products manufacturer Turner & Newell Company.
-The mines caused a lot of damage to people who were exposed to the natural asbestos.
+Located in Canada, Bell Asbestos Mines operated for decades, producing large quantities of asbestos for a number of industries.
+Over the years, these asbestos mines were owned and operated by several companies, including British manufacturer Turner & Newell Company.
+The mines caused a damage to many people exposed to the natural asbestos.

-But many of the companies that owned Bell mines or were owned by the parent company also caused harm by making products that contained asbestos.
-Turner & Newell faced a number of lawsuits over asbestos exposure and mesothelioma that forced the company to reorganize and declare bankruptcy.
-It contributed to an asbestos trust fund as part of the bankruptcy protection agreement, under the Federal-Mogul Asbestos Trust.
+Many of the companies that owned Bell mines also caused harm by making asbestos-containing products.
+Turner & Newell faced a number of lawsuits over asbestos exposure and mesothelioma, forcing the company to reorganize and declare bankruptcy.
+It contributed to an asbestos trust fund as part of the bankruptcy protection agreement under the Federal-Mogul Asbestos Trust.

-Turner & Newell saw great success with asbestos products and over the years it acquired a number of companies that mined asbestos, like Bell mines, or that manufactured products using asbestos.
-These included cement companies, textile companies, insulation companies, and many others.
-Bell Asbestos Mines was just one part of this large company, but it was operated as a separate company and it was responsible for extracting much of the asbestos that was used in so many industries.
+Turner & Newell saw great success with asbestos products.
+This caused the company to acquire a number of companies that mined asbestos including the Bell mines.
+Turner & Newell also acquired companies that manufactured products that contained asbestos, including cement companies, textile companies, and insulation companies.
+Bell Asbestos Mines was one part of this large company.
+However, it was operated as a separate company and was responsible for extracting much of the asbestos used in other industries.

-Through a series of buying and selling, Bell Asbestos Mines would end up acquiring a product called Sprayed Asbestos Limpet, which would eventually add to the company’s asbestos woes and litigation.
-This product was a spray-on asbestos insulation and fire retardant that would eventually be found to be one of the most harmful types of asbestos products.
-In 1998, Turner & Newell, along with all subsidiaries, including Bell, was acquired by Federal-Mogul, a Michigan-based automotive parts company.
-Federal-Mogul was then faced with all of the asbestos liabilities from Bell and filed for Chapter 11 in 2001.
+Through a series of buying and selling, Bell Asbestos Mines eventually acquired a product called Sprayed Asbestos Limpet.
+This product would add to the company’s asbestos woes and litigation.
+Sprayed Asbestos Limpet was a spray-on asbestos insulation and fire retardant.
+It would later be labeled as one of the most harmful types of asbestos products.
+In 1998, Turner & Newell, along with subsidiaries including Bell, was acquired by Federal-Mogul, a Michigan-based automotive parts company.
+Federal-Mogul was then faced with the asbestos liabilities from Bell.
+In 2001, the company filed for Chapter 11.

-Bell Asbestos Mines extracted asbestos from the earth, and only later did the company have responsibility for an asbestos product, the Sprayed Limpet Asbestos.
-The mine produced asbestos to supply industries around the world for decades.
-The Sprayed Limpet Asbestos was a product that was designed to provide fireproofing and insulation in a format that was easy and quick to apply.
-Workers would simply spray it onto the surfaces that needed insulating, up to a depth of a few inches, and the job was done.
-Unfortunately, by spraying asbestos products, the fibers of the mineral were able to become airborne much more easily, putting workers and others in harm’s way.
+Bell Asbestos Mines extracted minerals from the ground.
+The mine produced asbestos to supply industries for decades.
+It wasn’t until years later the company would have to take responsibility for an asbestos product, the Sprayed Limpet Asbestos.
+Sprayed Limpet Asbestos was designed to provide fireproofing and insulation in an easy-to-apply format.
+Workers simply sprayed the product onto surfaces needing insulation.
+It was applied up to a depth of a few inches, and then the job was done.
+Unfortunately, by spraying asbestos products, mineral fibers become airborne, putting workers and others at risk of inhalation.

 Exposure to Asbestos

-Because Bell Asbestos Mines produced the raw material that went into so many industries, it was at the bottom of a long chain of exposure and resulting illness.
-People who were exposed to asbestos over years of working with it or living near a facility that used it, were put at an increased risk of developing deadly illnesses including mesothelioma, asbestosis, lung cancer, and other types of cancer.
-The fibers of asbestos are light and tiny and easily float into the air where people can inhale them without even realizing it.
-Once in the body, these fibers lodge in tissues and cause damage over many years.
+Because Bell Asbestos Mines produced raw materials for so many industries, it was at the bottom of a long chain of exposure and resulting illness.
+People exposed to asbestos through employment or proximity were put at an increased risk of developing deadly illnesses including mesothelioma, asbestosis, lung cancer, and other types of cancer.
+Asbestos fibers are light, tiny, and easily float in the air.
+Once airborne, people can inhale them without even realizing it.
+Once in the body, these fibers lodge in tissues, causing irritation and cell damage over the course of many years.

-Anyone who worked or lived around asbestos that came from the Bell mines could have been at risk for this kind of harm.
-However, in terms of liability, Bell was considered responsible for the exposure caused by the spray-on insulation and fire retardant.
-Insulation workers, who sprayed it directly onto construction surfaces were at risk of inhaling the fibers, but so were other construction workers who were in the vicinity: carpenters, plumbers, electricians, HVAC workers, painters, and other workers.
+Anyone who worked or lived near asbestos originating from the Bell mines could have been at risk.
+However, in terms of liability, Bell was considered responsible for exposure caused by the spray-on insulation and fire retardant.
+Insulation workers, who sprayed it onto construction surfaces were at risk of inhaling the fibers.
+However, other construction workers in the vicinity, including carpenters, plumbers, electricians, HVAC workers, and painters, were also at risk.

-Residents near the Bell mines were also at risk of being exposed to asbestos.
-When asbestos is mined, the fibers can come lose and contaminate nearby air, soil, and water.
+Residents near the Bell mines also risked asbestos exposure.
+When asbestos is mined, fibers can come lose and contaminate nearby air, soil, and water.
 Anyone living in the area of Thetford, Quebec was put at risk.
-Additionally, the mine dumped tons of waste in the area, spreading the contamination even farther into the surrounding area.
+Additionally, the mine dumped tons of waste in the area, spreading contamination farther into the surrounding area.

 Asbestos Lawsuits against Bell

-For decades, until the Environmental Protection Agency put in place restrictions on asbestos use, Bell Asbestos Mines continued to extract asbestos and provide it to industries that would use it around the world.
-Because of this and because of the spray-on asbestos insulation, Bell and its parent companies faced a number of lawsuits as people who were exposed began to show signs of illness and received devastating diagnoses.
-Turner & Newell, and then Federal-Mogul, had to act on these lawsuits over Bell and the other subsidiaries that produced asbestos products.
+For decades before the Environmental Protection Agency placed restrictions on asbestos use, Bell Asbestos Mines extracted asbestos for industries around the world.
+Because of this, as well as the spray-on asbestos insulation, Bell and its parent companies faced numerous lawsuits.
+These lawsuits were a result of people exposed to asbestos began to show signs of illness, subsequently receiving devastating diagnoses.
+Turner & Newell, and then Federal-Mogul, had to act on these lawsuits over Bell and other subsidiaries that manufactured asbestos products.

 Asbestos Trust Fund

-Because of the accumulation of asbestos-related lawsuits, especially those related to Bell’s Limpet spray-on insulation, Federal-Mogul was forced to seek bankruptcy protection and to reorganize beginning in 2001.
-Not only did Federal-Mogul face the costs of all these lawsuits related to Bell’s mines and insulation, it also had to handle all of the cases directed at the many other Turner & Newell subsidiaries.
-The company had found success with asbestos products, but when the tide turned on asbestos, it had to pay up.
+Due to the number and expense of lawsuits, Federal-Mogul was forced to seek bankruptcy protection and reorganization in 2001.
+Not only did Federal-Mogul face the costs of lawsuits related to Bell’s mines and insulation, it was also responsible for cases directed at other Turner & Newell subsidiaries.
+The company found success with asbestos products, but when the tide turned on asbestos, the company was forced to pay for the repercussions.

 As a part of the reorganization efforts, Federal-Mogul was required to set up an asbestos trust fund.
-Called the Federal Mogul Personal Injury Trust, the trust fund was set up to cover all the current and future claims made by valid victims of asbestos exposure and related illnesses.
-The company only emerged from bankruptcy in 2007 and the trust fund did not become active until 2011.
+Called the Federal Mogul Personal Injury Trust, the trust fund was set up to cover current and future claims made by valid victims of asbestos exposure and related illnesses.
+The company emerged from bankruptcy in 2007.
+The trust fund became active in 2011.
 If you were exposed to asbestos because of Bell Asbestos Mines, you can file your claim with the Federal Mogul Personal Injury Trust.
-The process can be complicated and confusing, so rely on a lawyer experienced with asbestos litigation to help you get through it and get the compensation you deserve.
+The process can be complicated and confusing, however a lawyer experienced with asbestos litigation can walk you through the process and help get the compensation you deserve.